zerob13/ServerSelfTalk/README.md

 Mon Jun 22 2015 08:26:02 GMT+0800 (CST).
  Oh my.
 Space travel sound rather perilous.
 I can assure you they will never get me on one of those dreadful Star Ships.

+Tue Jun 23 2015 08:26:02 GMT+0800 (CST).
+ In Lexington, Kentucky, it's illegal to carry an ice cream cone in your pocket.